Osceola and Renegade: Previous mascots

-Development of Osceola
+Osceola

-The Osceola and Renegade mascots were conceived by Bill Durham, a Tallahassee businessman and Florida State alumnus.
-He came up with the concept of a horseback-riding Seminole mascot as early as 1962, when he was voted into the school's homecoming court.
+In 1962, the Osceola and Renegade symbols were conceived by Bill Durham, a Tallahassee businessman and Florida State alumnus.
+He came up with the concept of a horseback-riding Seminole mascot when he was voted into the school's homecoming court.
 He returned to the idea in 1977, and won the support of Ann Bowden, wife of head football coach Bobby Bowden, who helped make the idea a reality.
 Durham contacted the Seminole Tribe of Florida about the project, and chairman Howard Tommie had tribe members make the first costume for Osceola.
 Durham provided the horse, while Bowden helped acquire the various permits necessary to allow a horse onto the field.

 Osceola and Renegade debuted at a September 16, 1978 game against the Oklahoma State Cowboys.
 They proved quite popular, and subsequently other faux-Indian traditions arose, including the "War Chant" in 1984 and the "Tomahawk Chop" shortly after.
 Durham oversaw the Osceola tradition for 25 years, and over time aspects of the performance have become more refined and regulated.
 In 2002, Durham retired and passed his role on to his son Allen Durham, a former Osceola portrayer.

 In the 1980s and 1990s, when mascots based on Native Americans became more controversial and many Native Americans and supporters protested their use, Florida State consulted with the Seminole Tribe of Florida, emphasizing that Osceola was never intended to be demeaning.
 Several representatives of the Seminole Tribe, including Chairman James E. Billie and Council Member Max Osceola, have given FSU their blessing to use Osceola and Seminole imagery.
 However, the matter remains controversial for other Florida Seminoles, as well as members of the Seminole Tribe of Oklahoma.
 Critics have noted a political undercurrent in the support from Florida Seminole leaders, who are heavily involved in business ventures such as Indian casinos in the state.
 In 2005, the NCAA added FSU to a list of schools facing potential sanctions for using "hostile and abusive" Indian mascots and names; after much deliberation, the NCAA gave FSU an exemption, citing the university's relationship with the Seminole Tribe of Florida as a major factor.

-In keeping with his stoic portrayal, FSU refers to Osceola and Renegade as a "symbols" rather than mascots, and does not use them for more traditional mascot activities like cheerleading and promotions.
+In keeping with his stoic portrayal, FSU refers to Osceola and Renegade as "symbols" rather than mascots, and does not use them for more traditional mascot activities like cheerleading and promotions.
 In 2012, the university developed another related mascot, an anthropomorphic horse named "Cimarron", to fill this role.

 In April 2016, the FSU Student Government Association voted to discourage the wearing of Native American headdresses from sporting events as being contrary to the goal of maintaining its relationship with the Seminole Tribe, because the headdresses worn by fans are closer to those worn by Plains Indians.
 Although referred to as a ban, the vote did not change official university policy regarding student conduct, and imposes no penalty.

-Osceola through the years

 The first student to portray Osceola was Jim Kidder in 1978.
 Since then, six different Renegades and 18 different riders have portrayed the role.